+AT&T's Global Supplier Diversity organization reinforces the importance of meeting supplier diversity goals through employee recognition.
+In 2008, to celebrate the 40th Anniversary of its supplier diversity programs, AT&T launched a nationwide media campaign to share our best practices and hosted various local celebration events with suppliers, community organizations and employees.
+The supplier diversity team also provides monthly "Taking the Lead" recognition certificates to employees going "above and beyond" to help the company meet its objectives.
 AT&T also annually evaluates and recognizes our suppliers for their contributions to growing diversity in our supply chain.
 Many of the recognized companies are HUB businesses that have established themselves as strategic and successful businesses in our procurement operations.
-As part of our annual supplier recognition, AT&T presents a Supplier Diversity Award to the prime supplier that achieves supplier diversity excellence.
+Our company also presents a Supplier Diversity Award to the prime supplier that achieves supplier diversity excellence.